 edited January 17, 2010 and June 21, 2016

-I think we are all aware of how well the economy has been doing in recent years.
+I think we are all aware of how well the stock market has recovered in recent years.
 The unprecedented growth has resulted in prosperity for many people beyond what they may have imagined was possible.
-For many people the amassing of a million dollars of net worth was a dream they didn’t really expect to happen.
+For many people, the amassing of a million dollars of net worth was a dream they didn’t really expect to happen.
 Now many of those same people likely dream of $10 million.
 Those with $10 million dream of $100 million and those with $100 million dream of being billionaires!
 Much is being written about the wealth of so many.
 At the same time there are much larger numbers of people who have not been so fortunate.
 There are many people who go to bed hungry.
-Even in “affluent” communities there are long lists of people waiting to gain access to barely habitable Federal housing.
+Even in affluent communities there are long lists of people waiting to gain access to barely habitable Federal housing.
 For reasons of health, location, skills, misfortune, or disadvantage there are large numbers of people in need.

 At the Alexis de Toqueville reception, hosted by Jane Pauley (NBC) and Bob Wright (GE), I was quite impressed with the brief comments made by Jane.
 She talked about the positive impact people can have by publicly revealing the amount of their contributions.
 Put modesty aside, she said, and let others know.
 It will challenge them and spur larger gifts.
 I think she is right.
-As the United Way and others publish their gold/silver/platinum giver lists the top categories seem to be growing.
+As the United Way and others publish their gold/silver/platinum and Alexis de Tocqueville giver lists, the top categories seem to be growing.

 And then there is the most important gift of all — personal involvement.
 Your time is your most scarce resource and giving even a small amount of it is often very difficult.
 In the end, however, this is the greatest gift and the greatest leverage.
 An hour of time to a board or committee can be as valuable as the 8 to 1 leverage of a financial gift.